 Exercise physiologists help patients heal and stay healthy with safe and effective activities.
 Their jobs will grow by 11 percent and salaries average $46,000 per year.

 Podiatrists provide medical care of the foot, diagnosing, treating, and performing surgery.
 Their jobs will grow 14 percent and they will earn an average of $121,000.

 Dentists take care of patients’ mouth health, treating teeth, gums, and maladies affecting the mouth.
 Their jobs are lucrative, with annual salaries of over $150,000 and job growth of 18 percent.

 These specialists assess individuals and families for genetic disorders and maladies.
 Partly due to advancing technologies, these jobs will see 29 percent growth with salaries of $68,000.

 Respiratory therapists help people whose illnesses cause breathing difficulties.
 Salaries average $57,000 per year, and jobs are projected to grow by 12 percent.

 Check out our eBooks for more details about the recruiting industry.

 Healthcare Recruiting Trends

-The healthcare industry is the fastest industry for jobs and hiring in 2016, adding the most jobs of any industry according to the Bureau of Labor Statistics.
+The healthcare industry is the fastest industry for jobs and hiring right now, adding the most jobs of any industry according to the Bureau of Labor Statistics.
 That means a few hiring trends unique to healthcare recruiting, such as grabbing new graduates more quickly than the competition, using social media specific to healthcare specialties for recruiting, and using innovative recruiting practices such as video interviewing to let busy healthcare candidates more easily participate in the recruiting process.